-Kostyuk Celebrates Madrid Open Title with Back Handspring
+Kostyuk Celebrates Madrid Open Title With Back Handspring

 Wide Pickt banner — collaborative shopping lists app for Telegram, phone mockup with grocery list

-Andreeva, who cut a frustrated figure after the defeat, later explained her emotions at her press conference: 'Every time I lose, it's like the end of the world to me.
-Sometimes I see other players smile right after the matches they lost.
-I don't understand how people do it.
-I wish I could do it.
-Every match that I lose is obviously very disappointing and very painful to me.'
+Andreeva, who cut a frustrated figure, said: “Every time I lose, it’s like the end of the world to me.
+I don’t understand how other players smile after losing.
+Every match that I lose is very disappointing and painful.”

 Pickt after-article banner — collaborative shopping lists app with family illustration